 Have competitor awareness but don’t copy them

 You need to know what competitors are doing so you can be reactive in your own activities and strategies.
 Whether you’re an SME, an established brand or just someone with the beginnings of a great idea, it pays to keep an eye on what your competitors are doing.
 Through competitor analysis, you can future-proof your business and anticipate what’s around the corner for your industry or sector.
 Plus, it is healthy to continually benchmark your business against others in the sector.
 Knowing as much as possible about your five closest competitors is a business necessity.

+Branding is the combination of tangible and intangible characteristics that make a brand unique.
+It can be described as many things, but it’s best defined as a promise… a promise of the value of the product… a promise that the product is better than all the competing products… a promise that must be delivered for a brand to be successful.
 To finish with a quote from Michael Eisner, previous Chief Executive of the Walt Disney Company, which sums up how much work goes into creating and maintaining a great brand.

 “A brand is a living entity, and it is enriched or undermined cumulatively over time, the product of a thousand small gestures.”

 Genoa Black is a recommended agency on the Recommended Agency Register for B2B brand strategy, branding design and B2C brand strategy.
 We’d love to hear about how we can use our know-how to help you build your brand, so why not contact us.

 - Connect with Vicki Whetton on LinkedIn.